KBR, Inc.: M. W. Kellogg

-In 1901, Morris Woodruff Kellogg founded The M. W. Kellogg Company in New York City.
-The company was incorporated in 1905 and its headquarters was moved to Jersey City, New Jersey.
-Initially Kellogg's main business was power plant construction and fabrication of power plant components, but the development of hammer forge welding techniques helped ready the company to move into refining as the petroleum industry developed.
-Kellogg was announced the number one construction company for years 1993 to 1995.
-This is mainly due to their work in the Dulles Greenway.
+M.W.
+Kellogg Company was founded by Morris Woodruff Kellogg in New York City in 1901.
+At first, it specialized in oil refining and pipe design.
+In 1905 the company moved its headquarters to Jersey City, where it remained until 1971.

 Kellogg's entry into process engineering initially focused on the Fleming cracking process, but in the 1920s Kellogg partnered with The Texas Company (Texaco) and Standard Oil of Indiana to purchase the Cross thermal cracking process.
 Kellogg set up one of the first petroleum laboratories in the country in 1926 to commercialize and then license the technology.
 This led to Kellogg building some 130 units in the United States and abroad.

-In the 1930s and 1940s, Kellogg worked with leading refiners on various technologies.
-For the war effort, these developments led to the construction of six hydroreformer units, twenty fluid catalytic cracking units, and the only complete refinery built during World War II.
+In the 1940s, M.W.
+Kellogg built the first commercial FCC (fluid catalytic cracking) unit.
+It was commissioned in May 1942.
+Over the next two years, the company built 22 of the 34 FCC units constructed throughout the U.S.

 Even bigger than the refining work was K-25, the gaseous diffusion plant at Oak Ridge, Tennessee, developed by Kellogg subsidiary the Kellex Corporation, built as part of the Manhattan Project.
 This period also included the development of the Benedict–Webb–Rubin (BWR) equation of state which has since become an industry mainstay and provided the basis for Kellogg's lead in cryogenics.

 The 1950s Kellogg technology expanded into steam pyrolysis, Orthoflow fluid catalytic cracking, phenol-from-cumene and coal-to-synthetic fuels technologies and the 1960s saw the growth in helium recovery, ethylene, and the development of Kellogg's ammonia process.
 Kellogg maintained New York offices at 225 Broadway in the Transportation Building until 1956 when it moved to 711 Third Avenue in Midtown.

-In 1970, Kellogg moved from New York City to Houston, Texas, and in 1975, they completed the move by relocating the research and development lab.
-The 1970s saw Kellogg become the first American contractor to receive contracts from China.
-Kellogg's international work expanded with the major ammonia complexes in China, Indonesia, and Mexico as well as LNG liquefaction plant in Algeria and two receiving terminals in the United States, the world's largest LPG plant in Kuwait and four fluid catalytic cracking units in Mexico.
-The 1980s saw continuation of global activity in LNG and ethylene with millisecond furnaces starting up in the United States.
+In 1973, M.W.
+Kellogg received five contracts from China for the construction of large-scale ammonia plants.
+Kellogg's international work expanded to include major ammonia complexes in China, Indonesia, and Mexico as well as an LNG liquefaction plant in Algeria and two receiving terminals in the United States, the world's largest LPG plant in Kuwait and several fluid catalytic cracking units in Mexico.

-Kellogg underwent numerous acquisitions and name changes through until 1987, when it was acquired by Dresser Industries, a provider of integrated services and project management for the oil and gas industry.
-Ten years later, Halliburton acquired Dresser, and combined Kellogg with Brown & Root to create a new, larger subsidiary – Kellogg Brown & Root (KBR).
+Kellogg underwent numerous acquisitions and name changes until 1987, when it was acquired by Dresser Industries, a provider of integrated services and project management for the oil and gas industry.
+Ten years later, Halliburton acquired Dresser, and combined Kellogg with the company Brown & Root to create a new, larger subsidiary – Kellogg Brown & Root (KBR).